 It has more to do with each community member working hard on themselves to overcome mental conditioning, think originally, own themselves, face facts, and use facts to inform their decisions (rather than letting prejudice and irrational sentiment drive them); and less to do with whether the perfect opportunity and the truth of the situation are made available.

-Apparently, the available opportunities and the truth of our situation do not really matter until we awaken enough to choose consciously.
-Let's celebrate those communities who are awake enough to make conscious choices.
+Apparently, the available opportunities and having access to the truth of our situation do not really matter until we awaken enough to choose them.
+Let's celebrate those communities who are awake enough.
 Snohomish is sadly not yet among them.